You need to write a blog post that people can read quickly.

 A great blog post goes straight into the topic.

 If your article is about the use of commas, start writing about how to use commas more accurately in your first sentence.

 The same applies to a conclusion.
 Is it worth repeating what you have already said?
+Probably not.